Zamarstyniv

+History

 The name of the modern borough comes from the original village that was founded there in 1423 on German law.
 The right to locate a village there was granted to certain Stechar and Johann Sommerstein.
 The latter gave his name to the settlement of Sommersteinshof.
-With time the name got polonized to Zamarstynów, a name that ultimately became also ruthenized (ukrainianized) to the modern "Zamarstyniv".
+With time the name became polonized to Zamarstynów, a name which itself ultimately became ruthenized (ukrainianized) to the modern "Zamarstyniv".
 Until the 16th century the village belonged to the city of Lviv (then called Lwów) as one of its suburbs.
 It was not until 1615 that the city finally repaid its debts and Zamarstyniv once again became municipal property.
 Surrounded by rich turf deposits, Zamarstyniv also provided the nearby city with wood, fruits and vegetables.
 However, it was pawned to one of the burghers (Zebald Worcel), who in turn sold it in 1567 to Mikołaj Sieniawski, a notable member of the Polish-Lithuanian gentry, magnate and the Field Hetman of the Polish Crown.
-On February 11, 1695, the village was pillaged by the Tartars, who burnt to the ground a local manor belonging to one of Lviv's counsellors Dominik Wilczek.
+On February 11, 1695, the village was pillaged by the Tatars, who burnt to the ground a local manor which had belonged to one of Lviv's counsellors, Dominik Wilcze.

-Following the partitions of Poland the village, along with the rest of Galicia, became part of Austria-Hungary.
-By then the demand for turf dwindled and Zamarstyniv's residents became impoverished.
+Following the partitions of Poland, the village, along with the rest of Galicia, became part of Austria-Hungary.
+By then, the demand for turf had dwindled, and Zamarstyniv's residents became impoverished.
 No longer able to provide the town with goods, the village was sold into private hands in the early 19th century.
-Since then the settlement grew to become a residential suburb.
+After that, the settlement grew to become a residential suburb.
 In 1890 it had 3,379 inhabitants, including 3,257 Poles, 47 Germans and 44 Ukrainians.